 In addition to tracing my main Ponting line back as far as I can, I have also researched the descendants of a number of my great x 4 uncles and aunts forward to as close to the present day as possible.
 This information is in the various appendices in Volume II.

-This area of research started when I found invoices from William Harris Ponting and Edward Ponting in Sydney and Emily Ponting's personal papers (Chapter 11) some of which are held at Gloucestershire County Record Office and I set about finding whether they were related to the main branch of my family, but this has expanded somewhat!!
+This area of research started when I found invoices from William Harris Ponting and Edward Ponting in Sydney and Emily Ponting's personal papers (Chapter 11), some of which are held at Gloucestershire County Record Office and I set about finding whether they were related to the main branch of my family.
+However this has expanded somewhat!!
 I have found this fascinating not only because of the number of inter-family marriages, but also because of some of the stories that have emerged.
 In particular,

 - Ellen Ponting Shipp nee Daniell, great granddaughter of William Ponting and Fanny Jones and the letter written to her brother from Canada (Appendix C).

 - George Ponting, son of William Ponting and Fanny Jones, his son Charles Harrington Ponting and his grandsons, because of the connection to Northampton (close to where I live) and the information available about their butchers shop (Appendix C),

 - Thomas Harris Ponting and Edward Ponting, children of George Ponting and Marianne Harris, who worked for Sydney and Emily Ponting (Appendix H)